 “You guys are just alike,” I note.

-“Well, I’m officially middle class, now.
+“Well, that makes me officially middle class.
+Now.
 I’m one of the guys.”

 We all laugh.